 A key element of risk management is the definition of mission success criteria.
 Mission success criteria should be the first level of flow-down of requirements from the overall mission science objectives.
-The mission science objectives are the "need' for the mission and the mission success criteria represent how you know you have met that "need."
+The mission science objectives are the "need" for the mission and the mission success criteria represent how you know you have met that "need."
 Mission success criteria are based on the threshold science requirements.
 Level 1 requirements then would flow down from the mission success criteria.
 Level 1 requirements would be robust enough (i.e., have sufficient margin) to ensure the system's detail design could be manufactured, built and tested to achieve the mission success.
 In a perfect world, mission success criteria would be written before Level 1 requirements.
-However this is not a perfect world, and writing mission success criteria before Level 1 requirements is not a requirement for the CSR.
+However, this is not a requirement for the CSR, as mission success criteria are negotiated with NASA.
 To the extent that they are known at the end of Phase A, identify the draft mission success criteria in the CSR.

-Note that the NPR 7120.5E requires the mission success criteria to be baselined during Phase A at SRR.
+Note that the NPR 7120.5E requires the mission success criteria to be baselined during Phase A at the Systems Requirements Review (SRR).
 If the mission success criteria are not included in the CSR, they will need to be baselined after down-select when the project falls under NPR 7120.5E.

 Requirement CS-18.
 A set of proposed Level 1 science requirements that will achieve the objectives of the Baseline Science Mission shall be provided.
 State both baseline science requirements and threshold science requirements.
 To the extent that they are known, identify the draft mission success criteria based on the threshold science requirements.
-The Level 1 science requirements of the investigation, as agreed to by the PI, PM, and other key personnel, must be clearly identified in this section; they must be quantified, verifiable, and clearly tied to the science objectives.
+The Level 1 science requirements of the investigation, as agreed to by the PI, PM, PSE, DPI(s) and other key personnel, must be clearly identified in this section; they must be quantified, verifiable, and clearly tied to the science objectives.
 A set of Level 2 requirements that will guide the design and development of the mission shall be provided.
 Lower level requirements shall be provided to the extent that they are known and necessary to explain and justify the design concept including instrument capability, instrument performance, and other aspects of the system architecture that enable the accomplishment of the mission science objectives.
 State each requirement in unambiguous, objective, quantifiable, and verifiable terms.
 Requirements shall not conflict with each other.
-The Level 2 requirements shall be listed in Appendix M.21, Draft Mission Definition Requirements Agreement.

-F.2 Science Mission Profile
+E.2 Science Mission Profile

 Requirement CS-19.
-This section shall discuss the science observing profile, including all mission-relevant parameters, such as orbit, navigation accuracy, operational time lines including observing periods, data transmission periods and techniques, and time-critical events.
+This section shall discuss the science observing profile, including all mission-relevant parameters, such as orbit, navigation accuracy, operational timelines including observing periods, data transmission periods and techniques, and time-critical events.
 The science observation strategy shall also be described in sufficient detail to understand the complexity of science operations, i.e., are the operations regular re-iteration of data collection sequences, thereby establishing a routine flow, or are there numerous, uniquely planned events thereby requiring repeated planning, testing, and upload cycles.
 The observation planning and decision-making processes shall be outlined including any priorities assigned to specific observations or measurements and any plans to update the observing strategy based on early observations.
 The schedule and workforce associated with science planning shall also be described.
 If science operations involve an ebb and flow of personnel to reduce costs during cruise or "quiet" phases, describe plans for maintaining sufficient trained personnel and for how they will be moved off and then back on the project.

 The manner in which the proposed investigation objectives, selected instruments, and measurement requirements drive the proposed mission design and operations plan should be apparent from this discussion.

-F.3 Instrumentation
+E.3 Instrumentation